futzu/SCTE-35-HLS-Sideways/README.md

   *  and write a new one according to these rules.
   * if this the first segment or a segment with a DISCO tag, parse out PTS from the segment.
       * otherwise just add the duration the the first PTS.
-  * for every other segment, don't read the raw segment, no parse.
+  * for every other segment,find the start iframe only.
+(This is needed due to rounding of segment times causing time drift)
     * copy over the index.m3u8 data for the segment,
     * change the segment path to the full URI, seg1.ts becomes https://example.com/seg1.ts